Home

 The many details of post-deathcare may seem overwhelming, but it is simpler than it appears.
 CINDEA has produced a series of short videos, shown below, that demonstrate the primary steps of what needs to be done (because "a picture is worth a thousand words").
 The written instructions in the PDFs "Post-Death Physical Care" and "General Timeline" (below the videos) describe the process in more detail.

-Most death journeyers have a wider support network than you may at first be aware of (friends, faith communities, political/social-issue groups, online communities, hobby/interest groups, etc.) — and those people may appreciate an opportunity to help.
+Most Death Journeyers have a wider support network than you may at first be aware of (friends, faith communities, political/social-issue groups, online communities, hobby/interest groups, etc.) — and those people may appreciate an opportunity to help.
 There may also be a pan-death guide or other DWENA practitioner available in your area to guide you through the post-death care.
 See our Resources—Post-Death page under pan-death and home funeral guides, and funeral celebrants, or contact us with any questions you may have.

 Legal requirements are slightly different in each province/territory.
 The required documents are usually only issued to the next-of-kin, the designated Representative or power of attorney, or (post-death) the executor, or funeral homes — however, your local DWENA practitioner may also have copies.
 CINDEA provides links to sites where the family can access most of those documents themselves, for each province and territory — see our legal information section.
 Your local hospice society may be able to provide further information, or contact us if you need more help (CINDEA may be able to provide some local information or ideas on how to find it).